astorDev/nist/observe/elastic/docs/docker-101.md

 ## Shipping logs

 By default, docker containers write their logs in JSON files, following this pattern `/var/lib/docker/containers/*/*.log`.
 That's perfect for us, since Elastic provides a utility to ship logs from files, called `filebeat`.
-Here's the simplest configuration of the service in file, called `filebeat.yml`:
+Here's the simplest configuration of the service in a file, called `filebeat.yml`:

 ```yaml
 filebeat.inputs: